cxxr/better-java/README.md

 As well as using these tools during development, it's often a good idea to also have them run during your build stages.
-They can be tied into build tools such as Maven or Gradle & also into continuous integration tools.
+They can be tied into build tools such as Maven or Gradle and also into continuous integration tools.

 ### Eclipse Memory Analyzer